 To my surprise, I didn’t expect that the port will be just in front of us.
 The next day, we went straight to the port and looked for the tourism office.
 We met a couple from Bulacan who also wanted to see what Dingalan has to offer.
 We grouped together and secured our guide and boat.

 THE LIGHTHOUSE AND THE VIEW DECK

-The lighthouse is located at the easternmost part of the town.
+The lighthouse is located in the easternmost part of the town.
 It can be reached by walking along the shoreline or by boat.
 We chose the latter, to save energy and time and as tourists, the tourism office required us to have a guide and a boat.
 It started raining again when we left the port.
 We were soaking wet when we reached White Beach.
 The rain stopped as soon as we landed but the rain clouds were still showing signs of a possible pour later.
-White Beach is a simple beach resort where there are cottages that locals and tourists can enjoy while taking a plunge to the sea.
+White Beach is a simple beach resort where there are cottages that locals and tourists can enjoy while taking a plunge into the sea.

-We have to walk inland until we reach the fork the leads both to the lighthouse and the view deck.
+We have to walk inland until we reach the fork that leads both to the lighthouse and the view deck.
 We chose the lighthouse to visit first.
-There are no stairs going there so everyone needs to take the trail up, which was steep, muddy and slippery.
+There are no stairs going there so everyone needs to take the trail up, which was steep, muddy, and slippery.
 On our way up, one of my slippers snapped and left me walking barefoot.
 It was muddy but I was more comfortable and able to move freely.

 After an hour of climbing, we finally reached the lighthouse and saw the magnificent view in front of us.
 The blue ocean and rolling slopes of the mountains.
 Fortunately, the rainclouds went away and the sun started to show.
 There were strong winds blowing around us.
 I can’t describe the feeling, it was refreshing and fulfilling to see and feel it all.